virginrobotics/bottomupdecoder_esim_ngspice/README.md

 Schematic is paired with it's subcircuits from the eSim subcircuit library and converted to it's Ngspice files.

-Here's the simulated output for the 2:4 decoder.
+A library part for was created for the same and here's the simulated output.

 ![](images/2to4simulatedoutput.png)